 It may seem like a no-brainer, but continually remind your front desk to ask callers if they would like to schedule an appointment.
 It doesn't have to be pushy, but you might be surprised how many opportunities for booking are lost when a conversation ends without an invitation to schedule.

 Additionally, ask for an email.
 From your grocery store to the retail store where you buy your shoes, company’s regularly ask for customers' emails (for promotions, perks, etc.) during their interactions.
 Don't be shy to ask for emails!
-Even if callers are not ready to book, collecting e-mails for your database is a huge win as it puts them in contact with your practice’s content.
+Even if callers are not ready to book, collecting e-mails for your database is a huge win.
+Email marketing will regularly puts them in contact with your practice’s content.

 Example: “Let me see when we can get you in!
 Would you be available on Monday, January 31?
 Would afternoon work at 1:00?...Great, have you been with us before?
 NO?
 Ok, what is your first and last name?
 What is your date of birth?
 Can we also grab your email for promotions?
 Ok perfect, you are all scheduled to meet with Dr. X.”

 Each caller is extremely valuable to your practice–Make sure they feel it!
 Make sure their needs have been met, sincerely thank them for their time and remind them of your next interaction.

 Make sure the caller is satisfied by asking “Is there anything else I can help you with?”
 You can also express gratitude through statements such as “my pleasure” or “thanks for calling!”

 To conclude a call, its also important to re-emphasize the patient's future actions.
 Whether it's waiting for a confirmation text about their booking or saying you look forward to seeing them on the day of their consultation, remind them of the next step!

 Example: “Ok, you’re good to go.
 Is there anything else?...
 Great, we look forward to seeing you soon at your appointment!
 Thanks for calling Daytona Medical Spa.”